akshatasatpute/Career-Exploration-1/README.md

 2. Display the next page using appropriate functions.

 #### Running the Application:
-- Follow Method 1 or Method 2 as mentioned in User Instructions.
+- Follow Method 1 or Method 2 as mentioned in Instructions.

 ## Conclusion:
 By following this comprehensive readme, users can effectively run the Career-Exploration GUI application, generate PDF reports, and developers can maintain and update the application.